 Did you answer Company A?
 We hope so.

-Although it is very important that we figure out what happened to Carole Baskin’s husband, it is far more beneficial to your business that it keeps investing in marketing during this economic downturn.
+Although it is very important that we’re up-to-date with the Duttons before Season 5, it is far more beneficial to your business that it keeps investing in marketing during this economic downturn.

-To understand why we recently looked at some of the biggest winners from the 2008 Great Recession to see if their experiences could likewise guide us on how to capture market share during the Coronavirus.
+To understand why, we recently looked at some of the biggest winners from the 2008 Great Recession to see if their experiences could likewise guide us on how to come out on top after a recession.

 But that analysis lacked one very important thing: SCIENCE!